-"Because I have taken a deep interest in your welfare."
-"But that is not enough.
-I would know more."
-"That is not the part of wisdom, my son," calmly and kindly replied the smuggler.
-"You should not question too closely one who would do all in his power for your good.
-There may be things which it would not be expedient, nor safe, now to reveal, and if you are wise you will listen to me, and not question my honesty nor my motives."
-"I do not question your honesty, sir-God knows I do not.
-All I question is the propriety of my remaining here like a prisoner, when it is my born right to be in the enjoyment of the fullest liberty."
+'Because I have taken a deep interest in your welfare.'
+But that is not enough.
+I would know more.

+'That is not the part of wisdom, my son, calmly and kindly replied the smuggler.
+'You should not question too closely one who would do all in his power for your good.
+There may be things which it would not be expedient, nor safe, now to reveal, and if you are wise you will listen to me, and not question my honesty, nor my motives.'
+'I do not question your honesty, sir,-God knows I do not.
+All I question is the propriety of my remaining here like a prisoner, when it is my born right to be in the enjoyment of t e fullest liberty.'
 A moment Montmorillon remained in silence, and his eyes were bent upon the floor.
-At length he said, in as kind and persuasive a tone as he could command : "Henry, you will remain here.
+At length he said, in as kind and persuasive a tone as he could command: 'Henry, you will remain here.
 You will remain here until I bid you go.
-Promise me this ?"
+Promise me this?"
 The youth was much moved by the smuggler's tone and manner.
 It was so kind, so gentle, so affectionate, and so parental in its air and substance.
 But he still rebelled.
-"No, no," he said, after a few moments' hesitation.
-"I would do anything to please youanything that would not conflict with my own ideas of true manly independence.
-I must not remain here like a criminal."
-"Henry Fretart," responded Marco, with unusual solemnity, "you will force me to say more than I had meant to speak at present.
-But if you will persist in throwing yourself upon your natural born rights.
-I am constrained to inform you that you will find it difficult to prove "How!
-What !" exclaimed the youth, starting.
-"Difficult to prove that I am entitled to the protection of the nation ?" " Exactly."
-"What mean you ?" $\mathbf{22}$ try born ?" words ?" eagerness.
+'No, no,' he said, after a few moments' hesitation.
+I would do anything to please you - anything that would not conflict with my own ideas of true manly independence.
+I must not remain here like a criminal.'
+'Henry Fretart,' responded Marco, with unusual solemnity, 'you will force me to say more than I had meant to speak at present.
+But if you will persist in throwing yourself upon your natural born rights, I am constrained to inform you that you will find it difficult to prove what you expect.' ' How!
+What!' exclaimed the youth, starting.
+'Difficult to prove that I am entitled to the protection of the nation.'
+'What mean you?'
+'You never swore allegiance to this nation or its government.'

-it difficult to prove it."

 "And why should I?
-Am I not to the coun-

-"Ah, that may be very true, but you may find

-" My father's word is proof enough."

-"So it would be, did your father live !"

-looked like one who has just caught the first

-glimmer of a fact he had long dwelt upon as

-possible.
-He moved slowly towards his com-

-"Marco Montmorillon," he said, in a low,

-"You know what they mean," returned the

-Will the proof of your parentage either help you,

-decided tone, "tell me what you mean by your

-panion and placed his hand upon his arm.
+Am I not to the country born?
+My father's word is proof enough.'
+'So it would be, did your father live!'
+The youth started and fixed his eyes keenly upon the smuggler.
+He did not look like one who had been told a thing of which he never before thought, or even dreamed, but he rather looked like one who had just caught the first glimmer of a fact he had long dwelt upon as possible.
+He moved slowly towards his companion and placed his hand upon his 'Marco Montmorillon,' he said, in a low, decided tone, 'tell me what you mean by your words?'
+'You know what they mean,' returned the smuggler, 'and you must not question me farther.
+You have an enemy, or enemies, I am sure, and if I could lay my finger upon them now I would do so, but I cannot.
+Yet I mean to find them out.
+Now you had better remain here, for should you claim the protection of which you speak, you might, it is true, gain it without difficulty, but the probability is, that you would be put to your proof, and neither you nor old Pierre Fretart can tell where you were born, nor who your parents were.'
+'And can you? can you tell me who my parents were?' cried Henry, with increasing eargerness.